Rob Van Dam: Professional wrestling career

-Early career (1990–1995)
+Early career (1990–1992)

-Szatkowski made his wrestling debut in 1990, defeating Dango Nguyen.
-He wrestled in many independent promotions across Michigan, including the United States Wrestling Association (WWE) and South Atlantic Pro Wrestling (SAPW).
+Szatkowski began training as a wrestler under The Sheik in 1989.
+He made his wrestling debut in 1990, defeating Dango Nguyen.
+He wrestled in many independent promotions across Michigan, including the United States Wrestling Association (USWA) and South Atlantic Pro Wrestling (SAPW).
 In SAPW, he won his first wrestling championship, the SAPW Tag Team Championship, in July 1992 with Chaz Rocco.
 He also wrestled in several independent promotions across America, and in All Japan Pro Wrestling, where he challenged for the World Junior Heavyweight Championship on several occasions.
-In WWE in 1992 he wrestled as an enhancement talent against The Mountie under the ring name Matt Burn.
+In the World Wrestling Federation in 1992 he wrestled as an enhancement talent against The Mountie under the ring name Matt Burn.

 World Championship Wrestling (1992–1993)

-Szatkowski signed with World Championship Wrestling (WCW) in 1992, and was dubbed Robbie V by Ron Slinker upon his arrival since Bill Watts did not like the name Rob Van Dam.
-Robbie V made his WCW debut on the January 23, 1993, episode of Saturday Night as a fan favorite, defeating enhancement talent Pat Rose.
-The following month, Robbie V entered a tournament for the vacant World Television Championship, defeating Shanghai Pierce in the first round but lost to Vinnie Vegas in the second round, which aired on the March 20 episode of WorldWide.
+Szatkowski signed with World Championship Wrestling (WCW) in 1992, and was dubbed "Robbie V" by booker Ron Slinker upon his arrival since Bill Watts did not like the name Rob Van Dam.
+Robbie V made his WCW debut on the January 23, 1993, episode of WCW Saturday Night as a fan favorite, defeating enhancement talent Pat Rose.
+The following month, Robbie V entered a tournament for the vacant WCW World Television Championship, defeating Shanghai Pierce in the first round but losing to Vinnie Vegas in the second round, which aired on the March 20 episode of WCW WorldWide.
 His last televised match was on the May 22 episode of Saturday Night, a tag team loss with Erik Watts against Shanghai Pierce and Tex Slazenger.
+In February and March 1993, Szatkowski wrestled in Japan for All Japan Pro Wrestling; upon his return to WCW, Ole Anderson had replaced Bill Watts as booker.
+Szatkowski left WCW in May 1993, feeling he was "lost in the shuffle". and being "jobbed out".